This is a named option within the Audiology Au.D.

 In this unique program, lecture classes are taught simultaneously at both campuses; videoconferencing allows for interaction with students and faculty at the remote campus.
 Laboratory experiences are taught separately, using the same curriculum, on each campus.
 Summer academic course work is entirely online, and clinical experiences take place both on and off campus.

-The Au.D. program is accredited by the Council on Academic Accreditation in Audiology and Speech–Language Pathology (CAA) of the American Speech–Language–Hearing Association.
+The AuD program is accredited by the Council on Academic Accreditation in Audiology and Speech–Language Pathology (CAA) of the American Speech–Language–Hearing Association.

-Please consult the table below for key information about this degree program’s admissions requirements.
-The program may have more detailed admissions requirements, which can be found below the table or on the program’s website.
 Graduate admissions is a two-step process between academic programs and the Graduate School.
 Applicants must meet the minimum requirements of the Graduate School as well as the program(s).
-Once you have researched the graduate program(s) you are interested in, apply online. |
+Once you have researched the graduate program(s) you are interested in, apply online.

 Fall Deadline | January 15 |